Tangasauridae

-Tangasauridae is an extinct family of diapsids known from fossil specimens from Madagascar, Kenya and Tanzania that are Late Permian to Early Triassic in age.
-Fossils have been found of numerous specimens of common members of this family such as Hovasaurus in different stages of ontogenic development.
-Recent material from the Middle Sakamena Formation of the Morondava Basin of Madagascar that dates back to the early Triassic period suggests that the Tangasauridae were relatively unaffected by the Permian-Triassic extinction event.
+Tangasauridae is an extinct family of diapsids known from fossils found in Late Permian to Early Triassic rocks in Madagascar, Kenya and Tanzania.
+Fossils have been found of members of this family in different stages of ontogenic development.
+Material from the early Triassic Middle Sakamena Formation of the Morondava Basin of Madagascar indicates that the Tangasauridae survived the Permian-Triassic extinction event.